 As mentioned above, If you are planning to bring an electric wheelchair or mobility scooter arrangements can be made to enable you to charge your scooter, but please do let us know beforehand if you feel this might be necessary.

-Please also be aware that various lighting is used at Nozstock, including the occasional use of strobe lights in some areas.
+Please also be aware that various lighting is used at Nozstock, including the use of strobe lights.
 If you have any worries about when and where these lights may be in effect, then please get in touch with us before the festival.

 If you are planning to bring an Assistance Dog to the event, you must supply proof your dog is registered with an organisation which is a member Assistance Dogs UK to [email protected].
 We ask that official jackets and harness please be worn upon entrance and when working.
 Jackets may be removed when at your tent or on the viewing platform.

 CAMPING AND PARKING

 There is an accessible camping area at Nozstock.
 Here you are able to park your vehicle right next to your tent or campervan.
 You can also collect your wristband right next to accessible camping if you have booked space in that area.
 You must book a camping and parking space in advance of your arrival so we can be sure to allocate suitable space.
 Please don’t arrive on the day and assume we can accommodate you as space does fill up quickly.
 Please call Ticketsellers on 0121 472 6688 (Mon – Sat 9AM – 9PM) to request a space within accessible camping and ensure you bring proof of eligibility with you on arrival.
 If you require anything further in particular for your camping experience, please let us know and where practical we will try and arrange this.